Godlander/objmc/README.md

 ![image](https://user-images.githubusercontent.com/16228717/151484572-927dd40b-bd5d-4046-bb09-2cdf7ae23cf9.png)

+in the sample teapot animation, i only exported every 5th frame, and the animation still looks good enough

 ### vertex id

 Minecraft's `gl_VertexID` isn't per model, so it's difficult to find the relative id of a vertex in a model unless you have a constant number of vertices

-i thought up a trick to assign each face a unique pixel uv, then encoding the offset of the pixel from top left (relative 0,0 in the texture, some random place in the atlas)
+i came up with a method to assign each face a unique uv pointing to a pixel in the 'header' of the texture, then encoding the offset of the pixel from top left (relative 0,0 in the texture, some random place in the atlas) as color of the pixel. this also lets vertex know where top left corner of the texture is in the atlas.

 with the offset data i am able to calculate the relative face id, and `gl_VertexID % 4` gives the corner.

 ![image](https://user-images.githubusercontent.com/16228717/148311858-3bd76267-f80f-4ad6-84c3-3b5f6760bcf4.png)

+in the image, the first 6 faces are selected, and their uv is shown highlighted in blockbench uv editor

 ### preserving rgb

-basically anything to do with images in js does alpha premultiplying, which ruins rgb values when alpha is anything less than 255. afaik only way to not suffer this is to directly interact with the raw file instead of as an image. so if you wanted to send an image with alpha to someone over discord or something, don't send it as an image. instead, you can zip it and send the zip to preserve data, or just change the file extension so discord treats it as some unknown file.
+basically anything to do with images in js does alpha premultiplying, which ruins rgb values when alpha is anything less than 255. afaik only way to not suffer this is to directly interact with the raw file instead of as an image. so if you wanted to send an image with alpha to someone over discord or something, don't send it as an image. instead, you can change the file extension so discord treats it as some unknown file, or zip it and send the zip to preserve data.

 ### questions